So, does pyrethrum work? Is pyrethrum insecticide an acceptable option if you want to get rid of the annoying pests in your plants and garden?

-- Pyrethrum refers to the entire compound that was extracted from the flower, without any additives.
+- Pyrethrum refers to the entire compound extracted from the flower, without any additives.

-- Pyrethrins are the six active esters that actually work in the compound to kill pests.
+- Pyrethrins are the six active esters that work in the compound to kill pests.
 It mixes with other ingredients like neem oil to make it more potent against plant bugs.

 - Pyrethroids are chemical compounds that mimic the effects of pyrethrum.
 They’re usually made of one synthetic molecule that is potent enough to get rid of all insects upon contact.

 - ✔ Quality seeds packaged by MySeeds.Co All seeds sold by MySeeds.Co are Non-GMO based seed products and are intended for the current & the following...

 - ✔ Mix contains Chrysanthemum carinatum, Chrysanthemum coronarium, Chrysanthemum maximum "Alaska" and "Silver Princess", and Chrysanthemum...